Does the County Field Survey Section do private surveys for the private sector (private citizens, private companies)?

 How often is the County Landbase updated?

-The County Landbase is updated on a daily basis.
-Final (tract) maps and parcel maps are committed to the Landbase within 4-6 weeks of recordation.
-Other land information such as records-of-surveys, lot line adjustments, deeds, and boundary annexations are also committed to the Landbase on a regular basis.
+The County Landbase is updated on a regular basis.
+Final tract maps and parcel maps are updated to the Landbase within 4-6 weeks of recordation.
+Other land information such as records-of-surveys, lot line adjustments, deeds, and boundary annexations are also updated to the Landbase on a regular basis.

-Is there other digital data available, such as city limit lines or other district lines?
+Is there other digital data available, such as city limit (boundary) lines or other district lines?

-Yes, the Landbase Maintenance Unit maintains all current district lines and registers them to the Landbase.
+Yes, the Landbase Maintenance section maintains all current district lines and registers them to the Landbase.
 This includes, but is not limited to, census tracts, water and school districts, and city boundaries.
 These themes (along with natural resource themes from the GIS/Mapping Applications Section) are available at one set price (ask for specific theme information).
+Please call (714) 967-0831 for more information.

 What is the procedure for a map submitted for a first check?